 In Wellbees, we are working joyfully to merge empirical industry work and evidence-based lab research based on SDT!
 It is such a meaningful goal for us to do so.
 Let’s dive deeper into SDT.

-Using Vallerand's (2007) hierarchical explanation of Self-Determination Theory, our app has different features that tap different levels.
+By using Vallerand’s (2007) hierarchical explanation of Self-Determination Theory, our app has different features that tap different levels.
 Below is a chart that explains what each level corresponds to, what it represents, and examples of how we tap each by borrowing related other evidence-based practices known in psychology literature.

-Level | Correspondence | Representation | Examples |
+level | correspondence | representation | examples |

-Global Level | The executive personality | Motivation at the global level represents generalized tendencies to be autonomously motivated and is expected to affect behavioral engagement across several contexts as an overall personality and attitude towards life. | Our goal is to empower every individual to be at the driver’s seat of their own wellbeing journey by having an internal locus of control and autonomous functioning.
+Global Level | Your executive personality | Motivation at the global level represents generalized tendencies to be autonomously motivated and is expected to have an effect on behavioural engagement across a number of contexts as an overal personality and attitude towards life. | Our goal is to empower every individual to be at the driver’s seat of their own wellbeing journey by having an internal locus of control and autonomous functioning.
 This covers being autthentic (Kernis & Goldman, 20xx), self compassionate (Neff, 2002), and having a growth mindset (Dweck, 20yy), and learned hopefullness (Tomasulo, 2020) by using their own character strengths volitionally (VIA) to attain multiple positive psychology outcomes (PERMAV model). |

-Contextual Level | Domain-specific functioning | Motivation at the contextual level reflects reasons to participate in various behaviors in a particular context.
-Contexts refer to behavioral categories encompassing many given behaviors or actions in specific settings, such as occupational (e.g., in the office) or extramural (e.g., at home, after work) contexts. | Addressing the 8 pillars of wellbeing (emotional, physical, environmental, financial, social, spiritual, intellectual, occupational/professional), we are providing experts, tools, and contents for each that facilitate competence development through the power of social bonds (Ryan & Deci, 2017).
+Contextual Level | Your domain specific functioning | Motivation at the contextual level reflects reasons to participate in a variety of behaviours in a particular context.
+Contexts refer to behavioural categories encompassing a number of given behaviours or actions in specific settings, such as occupational (e.g., in the office) or extramural (e.g., at home, after work) contexts. | Addressing the 8 pillars of wellbeing (emotional, physical, environmental, financial, social, spiritual, intellectual, occupational/professional), we are providing experts, tools, and contents for each that facilitate competence development through the power of social bonds (Ryan & Deci, 2017).
 Brick by brick, seeding an ecosystem motivation (Crocker, 2010) where each employee paves the way for wellbeing mutually inclusive of everyone, without tying their self-worth contingent on mere results but rather enjoying the organizational progress together. |

-Specific Level | Microsteps towards change | At the situational level, motivation is conceptualized as the impetus to engage in specific bouts of a given behavior, and, by definition, motivation at this level is particular and is less likely to be transferred across behaviors or contexts.
-A vital aspect of the model is that motivation at each level affects cognitive, emotional, and behavioral outcomes specific to that level. | We design interventions for each individual developed around evidence-based models inspired by the Tiny Habits Model by BJ Fogg, Ph.D. and Founder of Stanford University's Behavior Design Lab.
-We apply this behavior change paradigm by adding SDTs need supportiveness features to get the best results from our challenges, journeys, and all instructions around these contents in the form of autonomous motivation for each desired outcome. |
+Specific Level | Your microsteps towards change | At the situational level, motivation is conceptualized as the impetus to engage in specific bouts of a given behaviour and, by definition, motivation at this level is highly specific is less likely to be transferred across behaviours or contexts.
+A key aspect of the model is that motivation at each level affects cognitive, emotional, and behavioural outcomes specific to that level. | We are designing interventions for each individual developed around evidence-based models inspired by the Tiny Habits Model by BJ Fogg, PhD and Founder of Stanford University's Behavior Design Lab.
+We apply this behavior change paradigm by adding SDT’s need supportiveness features to get the best results from our challenges, journeys, and all instructions around these contents as in the form of autonomous motivation for each desired outcome. |

 1

-A need that we support that comes hand in hand with meaningful social connections and competence support,
+a need that we support that comes hand in hand with meaningful social connections and competence support.

 2